-Surveillance technology is creeping into more areas of our lives than ever before, from CCTV on the streets to spyware on our computers.
+Surveillance technology is creeping into more areas of our lives, from street CCTV to computer spyware.

 You can use this technology to improve your life, from securing your home to investigating a mysterious theft at your business.
 But what happens when unwanted surveillance starts to affect you?
 This is where counter surveillance comes in.

-Counter surveillance techniques, tools and devices can help to protect you from a whole range of potential threats.
+Counter-surveillance techniques, tools and devices can help protect you from a range of potential threats.
 These include:

 - Theft of company secrets.